JosepMariaVila/SIGN-OFFLINE-XRPL-accountlib/README.md

 npm i xrpl-client

-9) Type in the terminal (this is just in case you want to modify the code, to modify it you will always do that): tsc -w (an don't close not use that terminal)
+9) Type in the terminal (this is just in case you want to modify the code, to modify it you will always do that): tsc -w

+(an don't close not use that terminal, just leave it opened)

 10) Usage:
     To SIGN a transaction offline disconnect internet and type in a new terminal: node indexsign <secret_type> <secret> <destination_address> <amount> <sequence>